Senior Management Team

 Ms Eileen Mullan , Chair

-Eileen has held non-executive roles across third and public sector organisations over the past 25 years.
-These have been with grass roots organisations, regional charities, and national statutory providers.
-These roles have included Chairperson of the Board of Trustees of Age NI.
-Eileen has been with the Southern Trust for four years as a Non-Executive Member and Chair of the Governance Committee.
+Eileen has held non-executive roles across third and public sector organisations for over 25 years.
+These have been with grass roots organisations, regional charities and national statutory providers.
+Eileen has been with the Southern Trust since 2016 as a Non-Executive Member and Chair of the Governance Committee.
+Eileen was appointed Chair of the Trust Board from the 01st December 2020.

 She is a passionate advocate for the work of health and social care services and has personal experience of living with a chronic illness and receiving a life changing kidney transplant.
-She is founder and lead for Boardroom Apprentice, a board learning and development initiative to increase diversity on boards.
-Eileen is a Board Advisor and mediator who works with Boards across the UK and Ireland.
+She is founder and lead for Boardroom Apprentice, a unique board learning and development initiative to increase diversity on boards in the public and third sectors.

 Mr Shane Devlin - Chief Executive